“I felt like there was no-one else out there”

 The impact of Fragile X Syndrome is more prominent in males than in females – boys are often born with mild to severe learning disabilities, exhibit autistic-like behaviour, struggle to develop language and communication skills, and are unlikely to lead fully independent lives.

 “At 9 weeks pregnant I had a blood test done to see if I was carrying a boy.
 Of course, it was a boy, and I was told I could terminate.
 No one could tell us how affected he might be.
 The genetics clinic had no answers, the doctors had no answers, I felt so alone and it was awful”.

 Claire decided to continue with her pregnancy, and gave birth to son Shay.
-Our specialist support worker for children, Wendy Bowler, has since helped Claire with a variety of issues ranging from toilet training, to special needs schooling.
+Our Families and Professionals Advisor for Children has since helped Claire with a variety of issues ranging from toilet training, to special needs schooling.